karma-runner/karma/docs/user/coverage.rst

     '**/*.js': 'coverage'
   };

-In this example, it is include to JASMINE and JASMINE_ADAPTER.

-There should not to be include to the instrument, because there javascripts are embedded in the testacular.

-This effect occurs when two bad.
+In this example also JASMINE and JASMINE_ADAPTER get included but they shouldn't as these file are only for the test setup used and not for your program.

+If you include these files there can occur side effects like the following,

-* a part of code coverage report will be output in the installation directory of testacular.
+* a part of the code coverage report will be output in the installation directory of testacular.
-* code coverage rate is reduced unfairly.
+* the code coverage rate is reduced unfairly.

-Even for processing does not contain all the JavaScript basePath below,

-Because they want to have code coverage situation assumed to exist and is now in this specification.

 Reporter Options
 ########################

-Default value is below.
+The reporter defaults to the following values.

 .. code-block:: javascript